pstackebrandt/clarus-mens/docs/deployment/publishing-checklist.md

 # Publishing Checklist (Training Project)

-> **Focus**: Simple steps to publish the training/template API project using Docker and Azure App Service.
+**Focus**: Simple steps to publish the training/template API project using Docker and Azure App Service.
-> This checklist covers the actual implementation process used in our deployment.
+This checklist covers the actual implementation process used in our deployment.

+**Note**: For a more automated deployment process, see our new [Azure Deployment Workflow](azure-deployment-workflow.md) which uses the `Deploy-ToAzure.ps1` script to streamline the deployment process.

+For version updates and validation of Azure settings, refer to the [Version Update Checklist](version-update-checklist.md) which provides a comprehensive process for managing versions and validating deployments.

 ## Table of Contents